-The outbreak of the novel coronavirus (COVID-19) may cause disruptions to our business and operational plans.
+The outbreak of the novel coronavirus (COVID-19) has and may continue to cause disruptions to our business and operational plans.
 These disruptions may include disruptions resulting from (i) shortages of employees, (ii) unavailability of contractors and subcontractors, (iii) interruption of, or price fluctuations in, supplies from third parties upon which we rely, (iv) restrictions that governments impose to address the COVID-19 outbreak, and (v) restrictions that we and our contractors and subcontractors impose to ensure the safety of employees and others.
+To date, as a result of the COVID-19 pandemic, we have experienced shortages in obtaining the 150 horsepower motors that are supplied to us by Suzuki Motor of America, Inc., which historically have been used in approximately 15% of our boats.
+In addition, we have also been subject to increased prices for materials resulting generally from supply chain shortages.
 Continued delays in our supply chain could adversely impact our production and, in turn, our revenues.
 Further, it is presently not possible to predict the extent or durations of these disruptions.
 These disruptions may have a material adverse effect on our business, financial condition and results of operations.
 Such adverse effect could be rapid and unexpected.
 These disruptions may severely affect our ability to carry out our business plans for 2021 and 2022.